openstack/openstack-ansible/doc/source/install-guide/app-advanced-role-docs.rst

 Advanced service configuration
 ==============================

-OpenStack-Ansible has many options which can be used for the advanced configuration of services.
-Each role's documentation provides more insight into the options available and what they are used for.
+OpenStack-Ansible has many options that you can use for the advanced configuration of services.
+Each role's documentation provides information about the available options.

-The following options are not necessary to set - they are entirely optional.
+The following options are optional.

 Infrastructure service roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~